2010 March 11th

 What is a commitment?
 Why make them?
 What is important to do/be when giving your word?
 What is important when you are accepting another man's word?
 What is the best way to deal with success (kept commitments) and failure (broken commitments)?

+These are common questions in a volunteer group that I participate in.
 "A commitment" is simply a promise, which often engenders expectations on the part of others.

 "Commitment" (in the more general sense) is the personal dimension of ownership; there is also a communal dimension of ownership which is empowerment.
 Total ownership cannot exist and the endeavor will fail unless both dimensions (commitment plus empowerment) are present in suitable quantities.